-1/2 dl frozen Finnish raspberries

-1 dl fermented, Greek-style soy product

-1 dl soy milk

-1 dl oat flakes

-1 tbsp chia seeds

-A sprinkle of cinnamon
+1/2 dl frozen Finnish raspberries1 dl fermented, Greek-style soy product1 dl soy milk1 dl oat flakes1 tbsp chia seedsA sprinkle of cinnamon

-- 1. Peel and grate the apple.
-Put the grated apple, raspberries, soy product and drink, flakes, seeds, and cinnamon in a blender. - 2.
-Blend the ingredients until smooth.
+1. Peel and grate the apple.
+Put the grated apple, raspberries, soy product and drink, flakes, seeds, and cinnamon in a blender.

+2. Blend the ingredients until smooth.
 Pour into a bowl and let it sit for at least an hour so the oats can absorb the liquid.
 Serve with additional raspberries.

 Prepare the raw porridge in the evening and let it sit in the fridge overnight.
 Now your porridge is ready for the morning.
-A simple raw porridge can be made by mixing 2 dl of natural, fermented out or soy product with approximately 1 dl of out flakes.
+A simple raw porridge can be made by mixing 2 dl of natural, fermented oat or soy product with approximately 1 dl of oat flakes.
 The flavor can be enriched with any of your favorite fruits.